 What is the species' conservation status?

 Despite being one of the strongest mammals in Canada, the grizzly is still at risk from habitat loss and degradation.
-As development moves deeper into wilderness areas, it breaks up the large tracts of habitat that grizzly bears need to survive are broken up.
+As development moves deeper into wilderness areas, the large tracts of habitat that grizzly bears need to survive are broken up.
 As a species that is highly sensitive to human disturbance (ie: mortality risk in areas of human activity and where roads create access) it is important to conserve these spaces for bears to roam freely.

 What is NCC doing to help protect this species?